MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/1-Get-started-teams-toolkit/3-Run-your-Teams-app.md

 1. In Visual Studio Code, open **Teams Toolkit** and select **Sign in to Microsoft 365**.
     :::image type="content" source="../../media/sign-in.png" alt-text="Screenshot of sign-in button in Teams Toolkit for M365":::
 2. In the pop-up dialog, select **Sign in**.
-You're taken to a browser to sign in with your Microsoft 365 account credentials.
+You're taken to a browser to sign in with your **Microsoft 365 account credentials**.
 Enter your admin credentials.
 3. When you're successfully signed in, close the browser and return to Visual Studio Code.
 A *Sideloading enabled* message appears under your account on Teams Toolkit to indicate that your tenant is configured properly.
     :::image type="content" source="../../media/sideload-enabled.png" alt-text="Screenshot of the sideloading enabled note in Teams Toolkit.":::